Gahusz/R-project/README.md

-# quarto-projekt
+# R-Project
-quarto analiza ludności świata na podstawie tabeli z wikipedii analysis of the world population based on a table from Wikipedia using R, Rstudio, and quarto to create reports
+analysis of the world population based on a table from Wikipedia using R, Rstudio and Quarto - An open-source scientific and technical publishing system